 This SUV is recognized thanks to its large chromed grille, slim LED headlights along with wheel arches.
 Overall, Acadia looks muscular, and we like this design language more than we saw on corporate cousin Chevrolet Traverse.
 As mentioned, Acadia uses the same rigid chassis and suspension from the Cadillac’s flagship luxury CT6 sedan.
-However, the Denali is the most favourite trim, that besides better look, comes with shock absorbers, delivering a comfortable ride and excellent handling.
+However, the Denali is the most favorite trim, that besides better look, comes with shock absorbers, delivering a comfortable ride and excellent handling.

 Like before, we can expect 2022 GMC Acadia to feature the same upscale modern cabin, but now with more soft-touch surfaces.
 Acadia is a roomy SUV that offering three rows of seats, enough for adult-accommodating.
 On top of that, it comes with an upgraded Smart Slide system for easier access to the 50/50 third row.
 Thanks to that, folding the third seat bench down, it opens 12.8 cubic feet of base cargo space.
 Also, this can be expanded to a usable 79.0-cubic-foot maximum, folding second and third bench.
-The AT4 is off-road trim, which comes standard as a 5-seater, but can also be ordered as a 6- or 7-seater.
+The AT4 is off-road trim, which comes standard as a 5-seater, can also be ordered as a 6- or 7-seater.

 In terms of techs, the Acadia will probably offer the same packages as the predecessor.
 That means the base GMC Acadia SL, will include tri-zone auto climate control, an 8.0-inch infotainment screen, keyless ignition, a Wi-Fit hotspot, wireless Apple CarPlay/Android Auto and five USB ports.